Britain’s former Myanmar ambassador detained in Yangon, report says

 Myanmar has detained Britain’s former envoy to the southeast Asian nation, two people with knowledge of the situation told Reuters on Thursday.

 Vicky Bowman runs the Myanmar Centre for Responsible Business.
-Her husband Htein Lin, a Burmese artist and a former political prisoner, was detained as well.
+Her husband Htein Lin, a Burmese artist and a former political prisoner who was sent to prison between 1998 and 2004, was detained as well.

+The former UK ambassador and her husband have reportedly been charged with immigration offences, a person aware of the matter told the news agency, adding that the two were in custody.

+Ms Bowman and her husband have been sent to Insein prison, an infamous jail on the outskirts of Yangon where the Junta administration have captured and sent several political prisoners.

-It is not immediately clear what Ms Bowman and her husband have been charged with and for how long will they be in detension by authorities.
+It is not immediately clear for how long will Ms Bowman and her husband be detained by authorities.

 Officials from Myanmar junta have not commented on the detention of the former British diplomat.